How to buy property in Turkey using cryptocurrency?

-With cryptocurrency growing in use and popularity, Property Turkey is pleased to announce we’re rolling out Bitcoin purchases for a number properties on our portfolio, says director Cameron Deggin.
+With cryptocurrency growing in use and popularity, Property Turkey is pleased to announce we’re rolling out Bitcoin and other coin purchases for a number properties on our portfolio, says director Cameron Deggin.

 What is Bitcoin?